angelacuahutle/test2-app/README.md

 Unit

 - Model Employee
-  employee#index
-  @employee = employee.all
+  @employee = Employee.all
+  validates :email, password, phone number, presence: true, uniqueness: true 'Last Name', with: 'required, 50 character limit' 'First Name', with: 'required, 25 character limit'
+- Controller action
+  employees#index
-  System
+- System
   visit root_path # employee#index
+  expect to have multiple cards for each employee within '#user-form'
+    context 'when valid params'
       click_link "Personal Data"
-      page.should have_content('a_modal_content_here')
+      expect(page).to have_content('a_modal_content_here')
       fill_in('First Name', with: 'required, 25 character limit') fill_in('Last Name', with: 'required, 50 character limit') fill_in('Email', with: 'required')'
-        validates :email, presence: true, uniqueness: true
       fill_in('Password', with: 'required,')
       fill_in('Phone Number', with: 'required,')
-         click_button('Cancel')
-         if click_button('Save').saved!
-         or error mesage
-    it is_expected.to find('button#employment')
-        fill_in 'Employer ', with: 'required'
-        fill_in 'Date Started', 'required' start_date, as: :date, html5: true
-        fill_in 'Date Employment Ended', 'required' end_date, as: :date, html5: true
+      expect('#date-started').to match(number_regex_with_dashes)
+      click_button('Next')
+      expect('Employement').to be_enabled
+      # Modal closes
+      click_link 'Employment'
+      fill_in('Employment', with: 'required, 25 character limit')
+      fill_in('Date Started', with: 'required, 50 character limit') expect('#date-started').to match(date_regex)
+      fill_in('Date Employment Ended', with: 'required')
+      click_button('Save')    context 'when invalid personal data'
+    context 'when invalid email'
       expect(page).to have_button('Save', disabled: true)
+      fill_in('First Name', with: 'required, 25 character limit') expect to find css ('span.error') with_message 'Max characters limit (25) surpassed'